li6in9muyou/li6in9muyou.github.io/_posts/2022-10-15-software-mutex-simulation.md

 }
 ```

 Shared memory is attached to a group of contending processes.
-Furthermore to facilitate use cases where all processes are commanded or queried together.
+Furthermore, `IProcessGroup` is used to pause/resume all processes at the same time.

-Finally, a process group is modeled as:
+Finally, a process group is modeled as follows.
+Note that `IProcessGroup.pid` and `IProcessGroup.all` implements the `IProcessCommand` interface hence UI subsystem commands them transparently.

 ```typescript
 interface IProcessGroupQuery {